Gestational Surrogate Compensation at West Coast Surrogacy

 What happens if there are complications during the surrogacy process?
 Does the compensation change?

 While every measure is taken to prevent complications throughout a surrogacy journey, it’s impossible to 100% avoid all potential risks.
 Most agencies, including West Coast Surrogacy, establish certain milestones for compensation before the surrogacy process begins.
-Should complications, such as miscarriage, if you’ve achieved specific, agreed-upon milestones, you’ll likely be paid up to that point.
+If complications arise, such as miscarriage, you'll likely be paid up to the agreed-upon milestones.

 How is surrogate compensation handled legally?
 Are there any contracts or agreements involved?